Adventures in Quilting:

 Click here to register for the January 10th class.
 That's a Saturday, 2-5:00 p.m.
 Eastern time.
 See you there!

 Tuesday, January 13th, 5-8:00 p.m.
-Eastern time
+Eastern

 Meet the Creative Grid stripology rulers.
 ALL OF THEM.
 They can feel like a challenge without some kind of instruction.
 You may also want to know 'what else' they can do.
 The brainstorm of Gudrun Erla from Iceland, they have saved many quilters from wonky strips and shapes.